Update: Governor's office confirms Trump will attend Mount Rushmore fireworks

 President Trump said in a podcast with conservative host Dan Bongino in May that he will attend the event.

-Seidel noted that Trump and Gov. Kristi Noem have been talking about the event since before Noem was sworn into office.
+Seidel noted that Trump and Noem have been talking about the event since before Noem was sworn into office.

-Katlyn Richter, public relations manager for the Department of Tourism, said that the number of people who may greet President Trump upon his arrival to the memorial is small, estimating “less than 20 people from the state” including Gov. Kristi Noem and her family, members from the congressional delegation and the Adjutant General of the South Dakota National Guard.
+Katlyn Richter, public relations manager for the Department of Tourism, said that the number of people who may greet the preesident upon his arrival to the memorial is small, estimating “less than 20 people from the state” including Noem and her family, members from the congressional delegation and the Adjutant General of the South Dakota National Guard.

 To join the ticket lottery for the event, applicants had to pay a fee of $1.
 Those that won tickets won’t have to pay any extra price to attend the event, according to an FAQ page on the South Dakota Department of Tourism’s website.